aasherkamal216/Legal_Assistant/README.md

 1.  **Initial Call**: The user's query is sent to the `assistant_node`.
 The model, armed with the `search_knowledge_base` tool, determines that it needs to retrieve information and makes a tool call.
 2.  **RAG Loop (`rag_node`)**:
-    *   **Retrieve**: The `search_knowledge_base` tool (`src/tools.py`) is invoked, performing a similarity search in Pinecone's default namespace.
+    *   **Retrieve**: The `search_knowledge_base` tool (`src/tools.py`) is invoked, performing a similarity search in Pinecone.
-    *   **Score**: The retrieved documents are scored for relevance against the original query using a dedicated model and prompt (`src/prompts.py`).
+    *   **Score**: The retrieved documents are scored for relevance against the user's query using a dedicated model and prompt.
-    *   **Rewrite (if needed)**: If the score is below a `RELEVANCE_THRESHOLD` (defined in `config/settings.py`), the system uses another model to rewrite the original query to be more specific.
+    *   **Rewrite (if needed)**: If the score is below a `RELEVANCE_THRESHOLD`, the system uses another model to rewrite the query for better results.
 It then re-runs the retrieval.
 This loop can run up to `MAX_RETRIEVAL_ATTEMPTS`.
 3.  **Generation**: Once relevant context is retrieved, it's passed back to the `assistant_node`.
 The main model then generates a final, comprehensive answer based on this context, tailored to the selected user type.

-### Dynamic "Related Questions" Feature

-To guide users, the assistant displays relevant follow-up questions.
-1. After the RAG pipeline generates an answer, the `assistant.py` app takes the user's most recent query.
-2. It performs a vector similarity search against a dedicated `faq-questions` namespace in Pinecone using `vector_store.get_similar_faq_questions()`.
-3. The top matching questions are displayed to the user as clickable buttons, providing an intuitive way to explore related topics.

-### Conversation-Driven Question Generation
+### Self-Improving Content System

-The system improves its question suggestion capability by learning from user interactions.
+The assistant improves over time by learning from user conversations.

-1. When a user ends a chat, `assistant.py` saves the conversation history to a temporary JSON file.
+1.  **Trigger**: When a user clicks "End Chat", `assistant.py` saves the conversation history to a temporary file and launches the `generate_content_task.py` script in a non-blocking background process.
-2. A non-blocking background process is launched, executing `generate_questions_task.py`.
-3. This script loads the conversation and uses the `QuestionGenerator` (`src/question_generator.py`) with a specialized prompt (`SUGGESTED_QUESTIONS_PROMPT`) to formulate new, relevant questions.
-4. The `VectorStoreManager` then vectorizes these questions and adds them to the `faq-questions` namespace in the Pinecone index, making them available for future user sessions.
+2.  **Dual Generation**: This unified script performs two tasks:
+    *   **Suggested Questions**: It uses the `QuestionGenerator` to create a list of concise, related questions.
+These are vectorized and stored in a dedicated `faq-questions` namespace in Pinecone, making them available for the "Related Questions" feature in the sidebar.
+    *   **FAQ Generation**: It uses the `FAQGenerator` to create detailed Question/Answer pairs based on the conversation.
+These are stored in a local SQLite database and can be viewed on the "Frequently Asked Questions" page.